-With summer ending in Swanton, now is a great time to get a head start on air conditioner maintenance.
+With summer ending in Toledo, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be blocked with dust and debris from your yard.
+If you haven’t washed it lately, it could be full of dust and debris from your yard.
 This accumulation can decrease your unit’s efficiency and cause it to break down.
-Or require replacement faster.
+Or require replacement sooner.

-We recommend having your air conditioning system professionally tuned-up every year.
+We recommend having your air conditioning system professionally maintained once a year.
 Why?
-A clean unit can be more energy efficient, which could save you money on energy bills.
+Clean equipment can be more energy efficient, which could save you money on electric costs.

-Routine AC maintenance also helps our technicians discover and address minor issues before they develop into expensive problems.
+Regular AC maintenance also helps our technicians locate and address minor issues before they develop into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do on your own between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as several components on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+It only takes about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a mild day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+Pick a mild day to clean your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
 That way, you can test your equipment once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money